taytayfujif/movie-list-public/README.md

 +-- serverless.yml
 ```

-## Back-End
+# Back-End
-1. Connect to remote AWS RDS PostgreSQL
+Connect to remote AWS RDS Postgres

 - When connected to your database, create a table with the following columns:
   - movie_id
   - movie_title
   - movie_year_released
   - movie_genre

- 2. Create GET, POST, PUT, DELETE Routes
+- Create GET, POST, PUT, DELETE routes

- ## Front-End
+ # Front-End
- 1. Homepage should render all of your movies
+ - Homepage should `GET` all movies from backend
- 2. New Post should render post form
+ - Create a link that directs you to a `POST` form
- 3. Edit Post should render post form
+ - Create a link that directs you to `EDIT` form

- **Hint** Look into [Local Storage](https://github.com/junior-devleague/local-storage-demo) to save your movie_id
+ **HINT** Use [Local Storage](https://github.com/junior-devleague/local-storage-demo) to save movie_id when you redirect to `EDIT` form